Go Back

 • Place into the oven and bake for 30 minutes.

-• While the chicken is baking, combine kale and 1 tbsp of olive oil.
+• While the chicken is baking, combine kale and 1 tablespoon of olive oil.
 Use your hands to massage the kale until it is coated well in the olive oil.

 • Remove the sheet pan from the oven.
 Drizzle the chicken and squash with the remaining maple dijon mixture.
 Add the kale around the chicken and place the sheet pan back into the oven for the chicken to finish cooking and for the kale to get crunchy.